fbpx

 Ride a Vaporetto or Gondola

-Taking a gondola is one of the quintessential Venice activities, but if you have little ones then it’s not the safest form of transport.
+Taking a gondola is one of the quintessential Venice activities, but if you have little ones, then it’s not the safest form of transport.

 Hop on a Vaporetto instead!
 These are Venice’s public waterbuses and offer great views if you can grab a seat by the window.

-Famous water street - Grand Canal in Venice, Italy
+25 Family-Friendly Things to Do in Venice with Kids: Famous water street - Grand Canal in Venice, Italy

 Vaporettos can take you down most Venice canals, like the Grand Canal.

-Prices are an eye-watering €6.50 per single journey but kids under six ride for free.
+Prices are an eye-watering €6.50 per single journey, but kids under six ride for free.
 Gondolas are also pretty pricey, but you can grab a short ride across the Grand Canal for a few euros.

-Riding a gondola or Vaporetto is definitely one of the best things to do in Venice at night as the buildings are all lit up so it looks incredibly beautiful.
+Riding a gondola or Vaporetto is definitely one of the best things to do in Venice at night, as the buildings are all lit up, so it looks incredibly beautiful.

 Count Winged Lions in St Mark’s